Abisola-ds/Python-Fundamentals/README.md

 # Python-Fundamentals

+**Watch the getting started video as a guide to access the notebook**

 Interactive Python notebook to learn the fundamentals of Python

 This is a very explicit interactive notebook.
 In this notebook, you will learn the fundamentals of Python through hands on experience with the interactive notebook.